+To avoid confusion with the $\lambda$--vertical curves in this paper, we call sets of the form $F^{-1}(\0)$ \emph{$C^1_{\mathrm{H}}$--fibers}.
+If a set of the form $U\cap F^{-1}(\0)$ satisfies Kozhevnikov's additional conditions, we call it a \emph{regular vertical curve}.

-We stress that (compare with Remark 5.3.2 \cite{Kozhevnikov}), our notion of $\lambda$--vertical curve is \textbf{locally} weaker than the one given in \cite{Kozhevnikov}.
-I.e., if $E\subset \HH$ is a vertical curve according to \cite{Kozhevnikov}, then for every $p\in E$ there are $\delta,\lambda>0$ such that $B_\delta(p)\cap E$ is a $\lambda$--vertical curve according to our definition.
-We notice that globally the two definitions might not be related.
+We stress that the notion of $\lambda$--vertical curve is \textbf{locally} weaker than that of a regular vertical curve.
+If $E\subset \HH$ is a regular vertical curve, then, by the fact that $E$ is vanishing Reifenberg flat (see Remark 5.3.2 \cite{Kozhevnikov}), for every $p\in E$ there are $\delta,\lambda>0$ such that $B_\delta(p)\cap E$ is a $\lambda$--vertical curve.
+Globally, however, $C^1_{\mathrm{H}}$--fibers need not be $\lambda$--vertical curves and vice versa.